-The Group currently has no source of revenue and is reliant on loans to continue to meet its obligations.
-The Group will need additional funding to continue operations for the foreseeable future.
+The group currently has no source of revenue and is reliant on external financing to meet its obligations for the next twelve months.
+The group will need additional funding to continue operations for the foreseeable future.

-As stated in note 2, these events and conditions, along with the other matters set out in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Group's and Parent Company's ability to continue as a going concern.
+As stated in note 2, these events and conditions, along with the other matters set out in note 2, indicate that a material uncertainty exists that may cast significant doubt on the group's and parent company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-In auditing the Financial Statements, we have concluded that the Directors' use of the going concern basis of accounting in preparation of the Financial Statements is appropriate.
-Our evaluation of the Directors' assessment of the Group's and Parent Company's ability to continue to adopt the going concern basis of accounting included discussions with management, reviewing the letter of intent signed with TM2, understanding and challenging management's assumptions, including around the deferral of amounts owed to various creditors, and examining management's cash flow forecasts.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included discussions with management, reviewing the CVA agreement, obtaining evidence of the share placement, understanding and challenging management's assumptions and examining management's cash flow forecasts.

-Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.